-- each non-employee director receives an annual base retainer of \$35,000 except that the non-executive Chairman of the Board receives an annual base retainer of \$65,000; - in addition to the annual base retainer, the chairman of our audit committee receives an annual fee of \$15,000 and other members of our audit committee receive an annual fee of \$7,500; - · in addition to the annual base retainer, the chairmen of our other committees receive an annual fee of \$10,000 and other members of our other committees receive an annual fee of \$5,000; and - \cdot each non-employee director receives a per-meeting attendance fee of \$500 for attending telephonic meetings of the board.
+- each non-employee director receives an annual base retainer of \$37,500 except that the non-executive Chairman of the Board receives an annual base retainer of \$67,500; - in addition to the annual base retainer, the chairman of our audit committee receives an annual fee of \$15,000 and other members of our audit committee receive an annual fee of \$7,500; and - in addition to the annual base retainer, the chairman of each of our other committees receives an annual fee of \$10,000 and other members of our other committees receive an annual fee of \$5,000.

-All cash payments to non-employee directors are paid quarterly in arrears on a prorated basis.
+All cash payments to non-employee directors are paid quarterly in arrears.
 We also reimburse our directors for their reasonable expenses incurred in connection with attending board and committee meetings.